 All of these improvements shouldn’t obscure the fact that the potential of carbon capture is limited.
 Carbon capture and storage will never be able to accommodate all of the carbon dioxide we emit now.
 And quite frankly, carbon capture would have trouble just keeping up with the increase in coal consumption (see “The Enduring Technology of Coal”).

 Capturing and storing carbon dioxide will always make electricity more expensive.
-In theory, low carbon sources like solar, wind, and nuclear might one day compete with fossil fuel power (and they do now in some places, for some purposes).
 It will always be cheaper just to let the carbon dioxide escape into the atmosphere.

 Even if costs are made far lower than they are today, the impact of carbon capture will be limited by the sheer scale of infrastructure needed to store carbon dioxide.
 During combustion, each carbon atom from coal combines with two atoms of oxygen from the air, and this creates a huge amount of stuff.
 Even once the gas has been compressed into a liquid that can be piped to storage sites, the volume is immense.